 Bring a calculator, writing instruments, identification, and a note sheet (both sides allowed).
-You are not allowed to eat during the final, you may bring something to drink (non-alcoholic) however.
+You are not allowed to eat during the final, you may bring something to drink (non-alcoholic, please, remember some of your classmates are under 21) however.

-I am not allowed to reveal grades via e-mail or phone.
+I am not allowed to reveal final grades via e-mail or phone.
 If you want to know yours as soon as possible, leave a grade card with me.
-Otherwise, the grades will be posted in a timely manner.
+Otherwise, the grades will be posted on URSA in a timely manner.